Impostered2505/Imposters-Tactics-Manager/README.txt

 A.0.0 - 1st version.
 Won't be released.
 Although maybe much later I’ll add it to some version.

-A.0.1.ITM.C - Concept of the future version A.0.1.ITM (new interface, icons, themes, etc.)
+A.0.1.ITM.C - Concept of the future A.0.1.ITM version (new interface, icons, themes, etc.)

+A.0.1.ITM - Added ball, improved features, new interface, icons, themes, etc.

 Plans:

-- more languages (English, Spanish)
+- More languages (English, Spanish)
-- new friendly UI
+- New friendly UI
-- new features (Help tab, improved player and pitch controls, movement arrows, and the ability to add and customize a bench)
+- New features (Help tab, improved player and pitch controls, movement arrows, and the ability to add and customize a bench)
+- (Optional) Win the Premier League and Champions League

 My long-term plans include releasing the program and making it possible to create realistic professional tactics and training methods based on the capabilities of a team's squad.

-PS: Liverpool is the best FC itw YNWA
+PS: Liverpool still the best club itw.
+YNWA